 FAEIS reports are derived from self-reported data supplied by institutions.
-Numerous specific efforts are made to verify the information provided by the institutions.
+Numerous efforts are made to verify the information provided by the institutions.
 They include:

 However, despite these types of checks, FAEIS cannot independently verify the accuracy of the data entered.

-FAEIS data can be downloaded into a number of formats including word processing, spreadsheets or PDF files.
+FAEIS data can be downloaded into a number of formats including word processing, spreadsheets, or PDF files.
 FAEIS is not responsible for the manipulation of data outside of the current system.

-If you have specific questions, please contact the FAEIS help desk on (540) 231-4941 or firstname.lastname@example.org.
+If you have specific questions, please contact the FAEIS HelpDesk at (540) 231-4941 or firstname.lastname@example.org.